kbredies/gratopy/doc/source/getting_started.rst

 An image **img** is represented in gratopy by a :class:`pyopencl.array.Array` of dimensions :math:`(N_x,N_y)` -- or :math:`(N_x,N_y,N_z)` for multiple slices -- representing a rectangular grid of equidistant quadratic pixels of size :math:`\delta_x=\mathrm{image\_width}/\max\{N_x,N_y\}`, where the associated values correspond to the average mass inside the area covered by each pixel.
-The area covered by the pixes is called the image domain, and the image array can be associated with a piecewise constant function on the image domain.
+The area covered by the pixels is called the image domain, and the image array can be associated with a piecewise constant function on the image domain.
 Usually, we think of the investigated object as being circular and contained in the rectangular image domain.
 More generally, **image_width** corresponds to the larger side length of a rectangular :math:`(N_x,N_y)` grid of quadratic image pixels which allows considering *slim* objects.